LorrinWWW/Pyramid/README.md

    (Optional) It is also recommended to use language model based contextualized embeddings, such as BERT.
 Check "./run/gen_XXX_emb.py" to generate them.

+3. Start training

-3. Run the following cmd to start the training, e.g., on ACE05.
+   Run the following cmd to start the training, e.g., on ACE05.

    ```bash
    $ python train_ner.py \